I love a meal in a bowl.

 Scandinavian – gravalax smoked or pickled fish, boiled eggs, beetroot, pickled cucumber apple, and sprinkle with lots of dill!
 Sauces – horseradish or lingonberry.

-Japanese – traditional sushi rice or cooked okaya-style for a warmer option, topped with tamari soused bonito, traditional Japanese pickles, omelette, toasted nori and sesame seeds (or furikake).
+Japanese – traditional soba noodle, sushi rice or cooked okaya-style for a warmer option, topped with tamari soused bonito, traditional Japanese pickles, omelette, toasted nori and sesame seeds (or furikake).

 Chinese – braised shitake mushrooms, spring onions, ginger and silken tofu, or poached chicken, pickled vegetables and coriander.